open/close all folders

 - Earlier, Magical Girl Lyrical Nanoha A's has the Wolkenritter who can be considered as siblings since they have the same origin and are members of the Yagami family.
 They are working for the TSAB to atone their sins and crimes they had done.

-- In Magical Record Lyrical Nanoha Force, the Hückebein family members consider themselves more as siblings than anything else since nobody of them fit the parent or mother part.
+- In Magical Record Lyrical Nanoha Force, the Hückebein family members consider themselves more as siblings than anything else since nobody of them fit the father or mother part.

 - Fenris (Andrea and Andreas von Strucker) in the Marvel Universe.